vshanbha/DTZNotizbuch/_posts/2024-12-01-welcome-to-flashcards.markdown

 categories:
 ---
 ## Introduction
-This site is setup as a starter side for anyone interested in generating their own "Flashcards".
+This is an online notebook to help you prepare for the German Test for Immigrants (DTZ).
+Contains flashcards to expand your German vocabulary.
 The Flashcards page is available [here]( {% link flashcards.markdown %}).
 The flashcards page lists a set of "topics" and each Topic has several tabs of categories.
 Each category has one or more flashcards.